19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Invisibility.md

 ## FAQ

-Dealing damage that is reduced to 0 by armor still counts as dealing damage for this spell.
-The best theories scholars have is that invisibility works by distancing your body from the physical realm.
-By harming another being, your soul is forcibly reconnected to the world.
-The armor reduces the damage you dealt to effectively 0, but you still reconnected your body to the physical realm through attacking.
+*The best theories scholars have is that invisibility works by distancing your body from the physical realm.
+By attempting to harm another being, your soul is forcibly reconnected to the world.*